 On the other hand, algebraicity is relevant in the context of spectral theory since it provides means to show that the operators in question have no singular continuous spectrum \cite{ avni2020periodic} or in some cases that the spectrum is purely absolutely continuous \cite{keller2013spectral}.
 We believe that Jacobi operators on any graph defined via our product also have no singular continuous spectrum, and it is possible that the work of Anderson \cite{anderson2014preservation} might lead to showing algebraicity of their Green functions.
 Proving this would provide a generalization of Theorem 6.7 in \cite{avni2020periodic} and other results in the literature of spectral analysis of Cayley graphs.
 We state this as a conjecture:

-\begin{conjecture} The Cauchy transforms of the spectral measures of any Jacobi operator on a graph constructed via the amalgamated free product of graphs (where the Jacobi coefficients are lifted from the graphs in the product in a sensible way) are algebraic, and the Jacobi operator has no singular continuous spectrum. \end{conjecture}
+\begin{conjecture}[Algebraicity and absence of singular continuous spectrum] The Cauchy transforms of the spectral measures of any Jacobi operator on a graph constructed via the amalgamated free product of graphs are algebraic, and the Jacobi operator has no singular continuous spectrum. \end{conjecture}

-There are some natural extensions of our graph product.
-In the present work we have only considered the case of finite graphs; one could hope to move beyond the finite realm.
-More concretely, it may be possible to extend the amalgamated free graph product to consider (possibly infinite) locally finite graphs with bounded degree.
-This would allow, for example, to decompose the Cayley graph of a surface group using an analog of Theorem \ref{thmrefmain}.
-On a different direction, our product can be extended to directed graphs without much work.